-You can also rent your own shop, but that costs a lot and isn’t a good idea for beginner potters.
+You can also rent your own shop, but that costs a lot, and it may not be a good idea for beginner potters.

 You can sell your Pottery to Stores, local Coffee Shops, Markets, and Furniture Stores (for vases and decors).
 This is an easy option.
 You can go to various stores that sell Pottery, decor items, furniture, and dinnerware and ask them to sell your pieces for commission.

 There are a couple of cons of this, the first being giving the store owner commission.
-Now the rates will go up higher a little bit, depending upon the store, so this shouldn’t be an issue.
-You don’t get the freedom to choose display style in most of the cases.
+Now the rates will go up higher a little bit, depending on the store, so this shouldn’t be an issue.
+You don’t get the freedom to choose display style in most cases.
 You might have to look for various stores to find a good deal too.

 You can also work with interior designers.
 They’ll use some of your Pottery in the next house they furnish if it goes well with the theme.
 Designers typically charge a commission.